sdemajo/TFM_SDM/README.md

-# TFM Santiago Demajo Meseguer
+# Final Master's Project - Santiago Demajo Meseguer
 ### Identification and characterization of clonal hematopoiesis mutations in the general population from the UK Biobank
 ### Master Universitario de Bioinformática y Bioestadística UOC-UB

-TFM from
+This repository contains the code developed to process and analyze the data during this Final Master's Project (TFM).